ezEngine/docs-src/pages/docs/terrain/procedural/procgen-graph-output-placement.md

 ## Input Pins

 * `Density`: A value in [0;1] range that determines how likely it is that an object gets spawned.
 A lower density means that fewer objects get spawned.
 If this pin is not connected, a default density of `1` is assumed.
-Connect this pin to a [Perlin noise node](procgen-graph-math.md#perlin-noise-node) or an [modifier node (TODO)](procgen-graph-modifiers.md) to vary density by location.
+Connect this pin to a [Perlin noise node](procgen-graph-math.md#perlin-noise-node) or an [modifier node](procgen-graph-modifiers.md) to vary density by location.
 The image below shows varying density using Perlin noise.

   ![Varying density by location using Perlin noise](media/procgen-density.jpg)